HiGregSmith/KiCommand/README.md

 - operands are placed **on top of the** ***stack*** when encountered in the *command string*
 - operands are removed **from the top of the** ***stack*** when commands are encountered in the command string
-- operands are placed **on top of the** ***stack*** when returned from executed commands
+- results from commands are placed **on top of the** ***stack***, to be used as operands in future commands.
-- results from previous commands, when unused, continue to exist on the stack and can be used for future commands.
+- results from previous commands continue to exist on the stack until used.
 In this way, results from past commands build up to become arguments for future commands.
 - again, commands generally remove their arguments from the stack and return their results to the stack.
 If you need to execute several commands on the same argument, the **copy** and **swap** commands will be useful.